EduardYan/questions-app/README.md

 __A small app for answer questions from the browser, using HTML, Javascript, Bootstrap 5 for styles and icons from Fontawesome.__

 # View App using Docker.
-__You can view the app using docker, with a no-vnc server.
-Using a image with Ubuntu and lxde like desktop enviroment.
-And executing the app with Chrome.__
+__You can view the app using docker, with a nginx server with the static files for the app.__

 ```bash